mehakjuneja/Portfolio/README.md

-# Hi there, I'm Mehak Juneja! 👋
+# Hey there, I'm Mehak Juneja!

 ## 🚀 About Me